6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 INTEGRATION INTERLUDE: A PARABLE OF THE THIRD SEPTENARY

 We’ve now walked the full arc of the Third Septenary—from the exposure of what binds us (Devil, Tower), through the return of trust and inner navigation (Star, Moon), into clarity and openness (Sun), and finally into summons and participatory belonging (Judgment, World).
-That is the conceptual map.
+That is the map.
+Now feel the terrain.

-Read the parable below as a felt version of what you’ve just learned: the same movement, the same thresholds, the same return—only this time through image and atmosphere rather than explanation.
+Read the parable below as a lived version of what you’ve just learned: the same movement, the same thresholds, the same return—only this time through image and atmosphere rather than explanation.

 THE HOUSE WITH SEVEN ROOMS BEYOND THE DOOR